lzilioli/snips/README.md

 ### `grunt dash`

 Reads in all of the snippet files within the `snippets` directory, and exports them to a SQLite3 database compatible with Dash.
+Just [point Dash to the exported file](http://kapeli.com/dash_guide#managingSnippets).

+**WARNING** Currently, this task will destroy and recreate your dash database.
+It is intended that you use your snippets directory as the source of truth for your snippets.
+Don't put any snippets directly into Dash.

 #### Config